MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v5.md

 **`teamId`** - **Team ID**<br>
 `string`.
 Optional.
 Use when `signingOption = auto`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-(Optional, unless you are a member of multiple development teams.)
-Specify the 10-character development team ID.
+**Required if you are a member of multiple development teams.** Specifies the 10-character development team ID.
 <!-- :::editable-content-end::: -->
 <br>